Albert O. Vorse Jr.: VF-80

 VF-80 was established 1 February 1944 with Vorse as Commanding Officer and Frank G. Gooding as XO.
-On 5 June 1944 VF-80known as "Vorse's Vipers"became officially attached to Carrier Air Group 80 (CVG-80) on the USS Ticonderoga.
+On 5 June 1944 VF-80—known as "Vorse's Vipers"—became officially attached to Carrier Air Group 80 (CVG-80) on the USS Ticonderoga.
 They departed for Pearl Harbor from Norfolk Naval Shipyard around 30 August 1944.
 On 16 October 1944 Vorse would be relieved of CO duty and transfer to Commander CVG-80, overseeing the bomber, fighter and torpedo squadrons aboard Ticonderoga.
 Two days later on 18 October, Ticonderoga headed for Enewetak Atoll, thence to Ulithi and ultimately Luzon, the largest island in the Philippines, where VF-80 carried out its first strike.

 From 5–14 November 1944, VF-80 destroyed Japanese shipping in the vicinity of Manila; attacked targets on Zablan, Clark and Pasig airfields; and otherwise flew anti-sub and CAP patrols to protect the task group.
-At this point in the war the carriers were facing significantly less air oppositioncertainly less than Vorse had been accustomed to during his time with VFs 2, 3 and 6.
+At this point in the war the carriers were facing significantly less air opposition—certainly less than Vorse had been accustomed to during his time with VFs 2, 3 and 6.
 Japan's experienced aviators were dwindling, as were its carriers, which it guarded jealously for the final conflict.
 Even if these resources were available, the American re-capture of the Philippines effectively cut off Japan from much-needed oil.

 Ticonderoga returned to Ulithi to regroup.
 She joined TG 38.2, which struck the coast of Luzon on 25 November.
 On that day Vorse spotted the primary objective of the raid, the cruiser Kumano, which CVG-80 torpedoed, bombed and ultimately sank in Dasol Bay.
 25 November would be remembered by the task group less for successful completion of its mission than for the extreme kamikaze activity of the day: Essex, Intrepid, Hancock and Cabot were al hit by kamikazes.
 Not a single carrier was sunk, but over 100 men perished.

 Ticonderoga retired to Ulithi for the holidays, departing from off Luzon.
 During this time VF-80 drilled and maintained battle readiness for the upcoming strikes against Formosa and the Sakishima Islands, which kicked off in the predawn hours of 3 January.
 Airfields, shipping, sugar refineries and aluminum plants were some of the main targets.
 Vorse is mentioned again in the squadron history on 12 January, when VF-80 flew a record 144 sorties and sunk an estimated 51,000 tons worth of escorts, oilers and merchant vessels.
 According to the record he flew three times that day and gave "Jap shipping a very unfriendly time."